5hwb/Smart-Contracts-for-Bushfire-Prevention/SETUP.md

 }
 ```

-10. In `package.json`, put this in, so that when `npm run dev` is called, the lite-server will run:
+14. In `package.json`, check to see if there is a "scripts" entry.
+If not present, put this in, so that when `npm run dev` is called, the lite-server will host the program:

 ```json
 "scripts": {